mananpanwar/Token/README.md

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
 Select the contract from the dropdown menu, and then click on the "Deploy" button.

-Once the contract is deployed, you can interact with it by using the "Mint" and "Burn" functions.We need to pass address for that provided by REMIX by copying it from "ACCOUNT" box and then click on the "Mint" function and paste the  copied address and enter value according to your choice.
+Once the contract is deployed, you can interact with it by using the "Mint" and "Burn" functions.We need to pass address for that provided by REMIX by copying it from "ACCOUNT" box and then click on the "Mint" and "Burn" functions (according to your choice) and paste the  copied address and enter value according to your choice.
  Finally, click on the "transact" button to execute the function and retrieve the value of "TotalCount" and check balance

-HELP:
+## HELP:
 If you encounter any issues, ensure that:

 You have the correct version of the Solidity compiler.